Kin-Protocol/Kin-Protocol/README.md

 ## Slashing

 The additional incentive to participate if you are staking is that a stable system will keep you from losing Kin via slashing.
-If a governance vote is deemed a failure after its implementation and requires resources to rectify a portion of the staked kin can be slashed to rectify the damage caused by a failure.
-In most cases, the
+If a governance vote is deemed a failure after its implementation and requires resources to rectify a portion of the staked kin can be slashed to rectify the damage caused by a failure. **Slashing does not exist but will be decided upon and introduced in a KIP**

 ## Kin Reserves